particle-iot/docs/src/content/reference/device-os/asset-ota.md

 - Directly flash an external coprocessor, such as by UART serial.
 - Directly write to an external display connected by SPI.

-If you call `System.assetsHandled(false);` the assets will be presented on every boot, which is often more space-efficient than storing a separate copy in the file system.
+If you call [`System.assetsHandled(false)`](/reference/device-os/api/system-calls/onassetota-system/) the assets will be presented on every boot, which is often more space-efficient than storing a separate copy in the file system.
 You still may want to store it in a file if you need random access to the asset, or need it later, after boot.
 For example, if you have multiple sound file assets and you want to be able to choose one to play, the file system would be a good choice.

 ### Example firmware